-I opened my talk tonight with that story, because sometimes it isn’t good enough to know where you are, or even who you are.
+I don’t know if that story actually happened, but I opened my talk tonight with that story because it gets to the heart of an important truth.
+Sometimes it isn’t good enough to know where you are, or even who you are.
 You also have to know where you’re going.
 So in the spirit of Albert Einstein, I would like to say a few words to you this evening about where you are going.

 But first of all, let me say that it is a pleasure to be able to address the graduating class this evening.
 What you have been given during your years of classical education at this institution is a gift you should treasure all your life.
 Treasure this gift in gratitude for the teachers, administrators, parents—and in some cases, grandparents—who made this education possible for you.

 So, where have you been, and where are you going?

 You have been at a school that values something called “classical Christian education.”
 Widespread confusion exists about what this term even means.
 In the last twenty years, classical education has become trendy, but in the process it is easy to lose sight of the core values that inform this type of educational approach.

 Whatever else we might say, classical education—both in its ancient and modern application—has been understood to be about the cultivation of virtue through the liberal arts.
 Now “virtue” is as misunderstood today as classical education.
 One of the worst misunderstandings of modern Christianity is the legalistic reduction of virtue to mere action.
 In the historic classical tradition, virtue was understood to be about having correct dispositions, and cultivating mental and physical habits that will foster rightly ordered attitudes at the deepest core of our being.
 Through rightly ordered habits, dispositions, and attitudes, the virtues or excellences appropriate to the human being can be realized.